Midwives in Myanmar undergoing verbal autopsy training as part of Data for Health. Read more.

 Bloomberg Philanthropies Data for Health Initiative is a global initiative that has partnered with 20 low and-middle-income countries to reach an anticipated 1.5 billion or more people.
 The Initiative aims to dramatically improve health data, including improving understanding of the leading causes of premature death with the ultimate goal is to save more lives by ensuring countries have more accurate public health information through strengthened civil registration and vital statistics (CRVS) systems.

 "The biggest misconception is that it’s too hard and can’t be done.
 The Bloomberg project is about countering that myth.
 That it actually can be done; we’ve developed new, more cost-effective measurement methods we’re starting to exploit.
 IT advances that are 1000 times faster than they were when I started in this field 30 years ago.
 We’re making use of these innovations, these methodological advances, packaging them, talking to countries and building confidence in policymakers to show that these developments are possible - that their public health systems can benefit from these scientific and technological advances," Laureate Professor Alan Lopez, University of Melbourne, Technical Director of the Bloomberg Philanthropies Data for Health Initiative.

 The University of Melbourne is working with partners including CDC Foundation, USA; Vital Strategies, USA; Johns Hopkins Bloomberg School of Public Health, USA; and the World Health Organization, Union North America until 2019.

 What is the problem?

-Globally, two in three deaths, or around 30 million each year, go unrecorded without a documented cause.
+Currently, less than half of all deaths (around 30 million each year) go unrecorded globally.
 For deaths with a recorded cause, many records do not provide medically accurate or specific information.